Deciding Predicate Logical Theories of Real-Valued Functions: Related Work

-in discrete case, Presburger arithmetic with a single unary predicate symbol is undecidable (the quantifiers in the arithmetical part must be different from the quantifier, i.e., satisfiability vs. validity of the predicate symbol, see work by Marcus Voigt and Christoph Weidenbach)
+Presburger arithmetic with a single unary uninterpreted predicate symbol is undecidable (the quantifiers in the arithmetical part must be different from the quantifier, i.e., satisfiability vs. validity of the predicate symbol, see work by Marcus Voigt and Christoph Weidenbach).
+But, our functions are NOT uninterpreted!

 }